Taking a dip in the Wilson Creek area.

 When blazing summer temps start rolling in, it’s easy to look at the calendar and say, “Maybe I’ll head back out in … September.
 Instead, you should meet the heat head-on by making sure water plays a role in your adventure plan.

-Today, we share five of our favorite hiking destinations in which water plays a key role, as well as five paddle spots that eschew exposure and keep you happily afloat in shaded bliss.
+Today, we share five of our favorite hiking destinations in which water plays a key role, as well as four paddle spots that eschew exposure and keep you happily afloat in shaded bliss.
 We’ll even throw in some resources where you can find additional cool spots to explore.

 Hiking